ConsciousObserver/uaa-java-client/README.md

+# Note
+This project is fork of the https://github.com/cloudfoundry-incubator/uaa-java-client.
+Which no longer works with the latest UAA instances of cloudfoundry.
+The main reason for it addtion of attributes **lastLogonDate** and **previousLogonDate** in the **ScimUser** class.
+Updating the models only with the latest ones lets the old code work.

 # Java Client for Cloud Foundry UAA

 The Cloud Foundry User Account and Authentication (UAA) service is a set of JSON